 Not only does the added earnings subsidy affect unemployment less than pure unemployment insurance, but as shown in Table 9 the relative rise in employment is eventually enough such that after two years, total monthly program expenditures are nearly the same even though the policy reaches twice as many workers.
 Initially, the subsidy costs nearly twice as much because the unemployment rate has not had the chance to rise to its new steady state level, yet by two years out the subsidy costs just 14% more, and the gap is shrinking as unemployment adjusts to the new benefit level.
-Relative to a \$300 extended unemployment benefit, the subsidy ends up costing 4% less by the eighth quarter, with a 4 point lower unemployment rate.
+Relative to a \$300 extended unemployment rate.
 The transfer is the most expensive policy by far, exceeding the cost of unemployment insurance by a multiple of 1200.
 In this case, I allocated the transfer to every worker.
 It would be cheaper if I imposed an income cap, but still pricier than the other policies relative to its effect on employment.